NetworkNick-US/AnsiblePlaybooks/README.md

 - [X] Create Operational Playbooks 👍
 - [ ] Implement Ansible-Vault for sensitive information 🦺
 - [ ] Create "one-touch" deployment playbook for IOS XE and NXOS network devices 👨‍💻
-- [ ] Publish basic .zip or .tar file to bring a collection of useful playbooks into isolated environments
+- [ ] Publish basic .zip or .tar file to bring a collection of useful playbooks into isolated environments 🛂
-- [ ]
+- [ ] Simplify compliance and change-management with audit playbooks ✔️

 ## Playbooks